NorthCoastChurch/IT-Policy/Policy 10 - Artificial Intelegence.md

 - **Personal Data in AI Systems:** AI should be used with extreme caution when inputting any personal data of an individual into a closed AI system (it is prohibited to put any personal data into an open AI system).
 - **Screening Job Candidates:** AI should be used with caution when screening any job applicants to ensure it does not adversely impact protected class members or introduce any bias.
 Equity and inclusion issues surrounding AI use in job screening are a potential source of litigation.
 - **Personnel Decisions:** AI should be used with caution for any use related to making decisions on promotions, retention, or similar personnel such decisions.
 Extreme caution should be utilized to ensure that biases (including biases found in existing data sets) are avoided.
-- **Enrollment** **Decisions:** Extreme caution should be utilized if using AI in any manner related to evaluating potential candidates for admission into a university, academy, internship or apprenticeship program, or any other North Coast Church program.
+- **Enrollment** **Decisions:** Extreme caution should be utilized if using AI in any manner related to evaluating potential candidates for admission into a voluenteer posistion, internship, or any other North Coast Church function.
 - **Assessment of Students:** Any assessment of students in educational or vocational training institutions is considered high risk.
 Accordingly, extreme caution should be utilized before using any AI system intended to assess or evaluate any student participating in a course, taking an exam, or other evaluation or assessment.

 # **General AI System Use Standards and Use Approval**